ladder/ladder/README.md

  # }
 ```

 The `#property` method takes care of setting both Mongoid fields and ActiveTriples properties.
-Properties with literal values (Mongoid fields) can be localized by default.
 Properties with a supplied `class_name:` will create a many-to-many relation.

 By default, URIs are dynamically generated based on the name of the model class and the configured base URI.
 However, you can still set the base URI for a class explicitly just as you would in ActiveTriples, eg: